lynndylanhurley/j-toker/readme.md

 ## [View live multi-user demo][multi-user-demo]

-This module allows for the use of multiple user authentication configurations.
+This plugin allows for the use of multiple user authentication configurations.
 The following example assumes that the API supports two user classes, `User` and `EvilUser`.
 The following examples assume that `User` authentication routes are mounted at `/auth,` and the `EvilUser` authentication routes are mounted at `evil_user_auth`.

 ##### Example configuration for multiple user types